2006 Austrian legislative election: Freedom Party of Austria

-The Greens - The Green Alternative
+The Greens

 Leading candidate for the Green Party was party leader Alexander Van der Bellen.

 The Greens started their pre-election campaign in May 2006 with the presentation of two "Black Books".
 The "Black Book black" concentrated on their criticism of the People's Party government, the "Black Book red" criticized the opposition performance of the Social Democratic Party.
 The Greens accused both parties of violations of human rights, with their main criticism being the 2005 reform of the asylum and foreigner's rights laws, to which the Social Democratic Party had agreed.

 Central to their campaign were promotion of alternative energy, improving the situation of working women, introduction of a demand orientated basic social security (Grundsicherung), an education reform and introduction of a point-system for immigration, favouring highly qualified immigrants.

 They stated abolishment of tuition fees for universities and cancelling the order for Eurofighter as conditions for entering a government.

 Alliance for the Future of Austria

 The BZÖ entered the campaign with Peter Westenthaler, former floor leader of the Freedom Party, as its leading candidate.

 Peter Westenthaler was elected as party leader on a special party summit on 23 June 2006.
 The party contested the election as "The Freedom-minded – Westenthaler's List – BZÖ" (Die Freiheitlichen – Liste Westenthaler – BZÖ).
 After the Freedom Party obtained a preliminary injunction, the BZÖ had to remove the phrase "The Freedom-minded" from its billboards – it remained on ballot papers nonetheless.

 The party presented an election programme with the title "10 points against a shift to the left in Austria".
 Policies included: lowering of number of foreigners by 30%, limits for the share of non-native German speakers in classes and termination of the European Union's accession talks with Turkey.

 On 25 September, six days before the election, Minister of Justice Karin Gastinger, deputy leader of the BZÖ and the party's leading candidate in Styria announced her leaving the party.
-As reason for her decision she stated that she "doesn’t want to be active in a political movement that is xenophobic, that operates with fear".
+As reason for her decision she stated that she "doesn't want to be active in a political movement that is xenophobic, that operates with fear".